She-Hulk: Powers and abilities

 She-Hulk's body is superhumanly durable and nearly impervious to force, pain, and disease: her skin can withstand extremes of temperature, as well as tremendous stresses and impacts without puncture wounds or lacerations.
 Her enhanced physiology renders her immune to all terrestrial diseases.
 She-Hulk also possesses a healing factor, which enabled her to completely recover, within minutes, from a skewering by the Wendigo.

 Due to training from the alien Ovoids, She-Hulk is able to swap powers and physiques with other human women, but retains her green skin pigmentation, and only used it once.

 Due to the Hulk's wish, Jennifer can now switch between her human and Hulk forms at will.

 For a time, thanks to a hex cast by the Scarlet Witch, anyone who wished She-Hulk harm could not recognize her as Jennifer, but harmful side effects forced Jennifer to seek the assistance of Doctor Strange to remove the hex.

 She-Hulk is described as a living gamma bomb and is capable of accidentally causing huge explosions, "beyond what even Hulk can produce".
-She described herself as an Omega level threat, and claimed that the Starbrand is "one of Earth's inherent defense systems – sorta like me".
-After apparently being killed by a mysterious magical ritual, a Cotati-possessed She-Hulk blasted the Thing nearly unconscious.
-The shockwave from the same blast sent the Invisible Woman and Mantis flying, even though both of them were protected by Sue's force field.
-The strain made Sue's nose bleed.
+She described herself as an Omega level threat, and claimed that the Starbrand is one of Earth's inherent defense systems, much like herself.

-She still maintains mental contact with Eson, the Celestial.